 Nearly a decade has passed since the world first learned about Satoshi Nakamoto, the pseudonymous creator of Bitcoin whose identity has been shrouded in mystery ever since.
 Quite a few research and investigative efforts over the years have failed to establish Nakamoto’s identity; the most infamous effort conducted by Newsweek as part of the magazine’s revival ended up becoming a terrible nuisance for an elderly Japanese American scientist and his family.

-In recent weeks, two news stories have shown that the search for Satoshi Nakamoto has hardly subsided; instead: it has increased considerably and could actually result in reasonable clues.
-The first news report centers on a dubious claim by a man from Hawaii who not only says he is Nakamoto but is also working on an autobiography.
-The other news story is focused on a crowdfunding effort to hire private detectives around the world to track down the elusive Satoshi, who may not even be a man for all we know; in fact, a valid theory is that the pseudonym refers to a group of cryptocurrency developers who place great value on privacy and anonymity.
+News stories have shown that the search for Satoshi Nakamoto has hardly subsided; instead: it has increased considerably and could actually result in reasonable clues.
+One news report centers on a dubious claim by a man from Hawaii who not only says he is Nakamoto but is also working on an autobiography.
+Another news story is focused on a crowdfunding effort to hire private detectives around the world to track down the elusive Satoshi, who may not even be a man for all we know; in fact, a valid theory is that the pseudonym refers to a group of cryptocurrency developers who place great value on privacy and anonymity.